 After the fair, the booths were taken down along with the full-size Trylon and Perisphere in Queens.
 The Unisphere from the 1964 World’s Fair now stands at what once was the central point of the fairgrounds.
 Though the structures no longer exist in building form, New York City has large Trylon and Perisphere memorabilia collections.
 At the City Reliquary Museum in Brooklyn, visitors will find an especially unique piece.
 Trylongs and Perisites by author O’Leahy Oley is a comical “guide to inhospitality” for New Yorkers who “already know too much about the World’s Fair.”
 The illustrated book gives tips on avoiding and handling tourists and family members flocking to New York to visit the fair.
 The Trylon and Perisphere embodied the fair’s theme of “The World of Tomorrow,” and eighty years after the World’s Fair closed, we are still intrigued by the imaginative adaptations of their likeness.

-You can also explore the former World’s Fairs grounds on our upcoming walking tour led by Untapped’s Chief Experience Officer and World’s Fair expert, Justin Rivers!
+Explore the former World’s Fairs grounds on our upcoming walking tour led by Untapped’s Chief Experience Officer and World’s Fair expert, Justin Rivers!